Zero Defects (ZD)

 According to the concept behind the Zero Defects theory, Zero Defects should be the standard for all manufacturing.
 If not, it would become acceptable to produce products that are not up to standard.
 In fact, as soon as it becomes normal not to strive for perfection, more and more defects will occur.
 Especially in the period following the Second World War, the lax attitude of employees proved to cause reduced quality.
 Crosby noticed this and started raising quality standards.

 Quality is Measured in Financial Terms

-The final principle of Zero Defects is about the financial side of quality.
+The final principle of this philosophy is about the financial side of quality.
 According to the model, quality, waste, product, and resources must be assessed from a financial perspective.
 There must be a quality measurement, where the price equals the cost of not meeting the customer’s requirements.
 These costs are the result of low quality.

 Now it’s your turn

 What do you think?
 Are you familiar with the explanation of Zero Defects?
 Have you ever implemented Zero Defects or a different form of Six Sigma to prevent defects in a production process?
 What do you believe are the most important elements of quality management?
 Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.